bharatbalothia/wcelab-transportation-aircargo-ai/README.md

 ## Systems In Vision

 1. Shipper Mobile / Web App.
-An AI enabled mobile and web application that allows shippers to:
+*An AI enabled mobile and web application that allows shippers to*
-    - Create, view, and update a cargo order placed directly with CARGO Airline
+    - Create, view, and update a booking placed directly with CARGO Airline
-    - Track and trace an CARGO Airline cargo order
+    - Track and trace an CARGO Airling booking
     - View invoices
     - Connect with CARGO Airline via chat or voice
 1. Power Forwarder Platform.
-A freight forwarder platform provided by CARGO Airline to enhance, simplify, and standardize forwarders' capability.
+*A freight forwarder platform provided by CARGO Airline to enhance, simplify, and standardize forwarders' capability*
     1. Shipper Mobile / Web App.
-A simplified version of CARGO Airline Shipper Mobile / Web App reskined for forwarders
+    *A simplified version of CARGO Airline Shipper Mobile / Web App reskined for forwarders*
     1. Power Forwarder Web App.
-An AI enabled web application that provides forwarders the capability to:
+    *An AI enabled web application that provides forwarders the capability to*
-        - Create, view, update, and track shipper orders
+        - Create, view, update, and track bookings
-        - Aggregate shipper orders into quotes to shop with CARGO Airline (other airlines in the future)
+        - Aggregate shipper orders into booking quote to shop with CARGO Airline (other airlines in the future)
-        - Track and trace aggregated CARGO Airline cargo orders
+        - Track and trace aggregated CARGO Airline bookings
     1. Forwarder Operation Mobile App.
-Provides opertional process and tracking:
+    *A mobile focused app that provides opertional process and tracking*
         - Receive packages from shipper
-        - Track package stagging area
+        - Track packages in stagging area
         - Record package delivery to CARGO Airline
 1. CARGO Airline Opertaion Assistant.
-An AI operation module to assist CARGO Airline agents in:
+*An AI operation module to assist CARGO Airline agents in*
-    - Create, view, and update cargo orders
+    - Create, view, and update bookings
-    - Query and view availability
+    - Query and view cargo availability
     - Track and trace cargo shipments (AWB)
-    - Proactively monitor and respond to shipment fulfillment interruption
+    - Proactively monitor and respond to cargo fulfillment interruption

 ## Epics